Nike Carolina Distance Camps

 Training Attire: Please check the weekly forecast leading up to camp and pack clothes to accommodate the weather.
 We recommend packing two sets of workout clothes for each day to prevent from spending the day in wet clothing.

-If five or more campers register together, each camper is eligible for a $30 discount.
+Group Discounts: If four or more campers register together, each camper is eligible for a $30 discount.
 Please have a team contact reach out directly to the USSC office at 1-800-645-3226 to receive a discount code to identify your group.
 Campers may then register through the website at their convenience and apply the coupon code during check-out.

 Sample Daily Schedule